PyLadiesBerlin/python-beginners-workshop/tasks/README.rst

     # Remember: Access list elements like this eg. friends[0], friends[1]

-C) Make this name to be chosen randomly.
+C) Make this name be chosen randomly.
 At the first line of the file, import Python library called ``random``.
 This library has functions to help with random numbers and use ``random.randint(a, b)`` function to give you a random number between a and b. eg. ``random.randint(1, 4)`` will return a random